 ALTA® OPPOSES HUD's PROPOSED RESPA REGULATIONS

-ALTA® Supports Revisions to RESPA Promoting Small Business & Empowering Consumer Choice
+ALTA® Supports Revisions to RESPA Empowering Consumer Choice

-ALTA supports settlement services legislation or regulations that promotes small business and consumer choice, requires meaningful disclosure, and that would enhance a consumer’s ability to shop effectively for settlement services.
-HUD’s current packaging proposal does not achieve these goals and would have many adverse effects.
+ALTA supports settlement services legislation or regulations that promote consumer choice and empowerment, require meaningful disclosure, and that would enhance consumer ability to shop effectively for settlement services.
+HUD's current packaging proposal does not achieve these goals, in fact exceeds HUD's current statutory authority, and would have many adverse effects.